-We are proud to partner with these phenomenal charities, leveraging Milford’s financial resources, expertise and commercial discipline to support their hard work in Aotearoa.
-Together we hope to make a meaningful impact in our country.
+We are proud to partner with these phenomenal charities.
+We leverage Milford’s financial resources, expertise and commercial discipline to support their hard work to maximise the granting impact.

-Investing in the future of Aotearoa New Zealand, creating opportunities for generations to follow.
+Investing in Aotearoa New Zealand communities by creating sustainable opportunities for generations to prosper.

 25 years ago Sir Graeme Dingle and Jo-anne Wilkinson, Lady Dingle, decided to dedicate their lives to helping Kiwi kids when they co-founded the Graeme Dingle Foundation in order to help change the negative youth statistics in our own backyard, here in New Zealand.